This post may contain affiliate links. Please read our disclosure policy.

 Storing + Reheating + Freezing + Make-Ahead Tips

-- Once completely cooled, store your red velvet crinkle cookies in an airtight container at room temperature for up to 4 days.
+Storing: Once completely cooled, store your red velvet crinkle cookies in an airtight container at room temperature for up to 4 days.
 Because the cream cheese is fully baked into the cookies (not a soft filling), they’re safe at room temp, but keep them away from heat or direct sunlight so the powdered sugar doesn’t get sticky.

-- If you love that just-baked softness, you can warm a cookie on a microwave-safe plate for about 5–10 seconds.
+Reheating: f you love that just-baked softness, you can warm a cookie on a microwave-safe plate for about 5–10 seconds.
 It’ll taste freshly baked again, with a slightly gooey center and soft edges.

-- These cookies freeze beautifully.
+Freezing: These cookies freeze beautifully.
 Arrange the baked, cooled cookies in a single layer on a baking sheet and freeze until firm, then transfer to a freezer bag or airtight container and freeze for up to 2 months.
 Thaw at room temperature in a single layer to keep the powdered sugar coating looking pretty.

-- You can make the dough up to 24 hours in advance and keep it well covered in the refrigerator.
+Make-Ahead: You can make the dough up to 24 hours in advance and keep it well covered in the refrigerator.
 For longer storage, scoop the dough into balls, freeze on a baking sheet until solid, then store in a freezer bag.
 Let the dough balls sit at room temperature for 10–15 minutes, roll in powdered sugar, and bake, adding 1–2 extra minutes if needed.

-✦ Red Velvet Crinkle Cookies FAQs
+Red Velvet Crinkle Cookies FAQs

-✦ Can I make these smaller or larger?
+✦ Can I Make These Smaller or Larger?

-✦ Can I freeze the dough instead of the baked cookies?
+✦ Can I Freeze the Dough Instead of the Baked Cookies?

-Yes!
-Scoop the chilled dough into balls, freeze on a baking sheet until solid, then store in a freezer bag.
-When you’re ready to bake, let them sit at room temp for 10–15 minutes, roll in powdered sugar, and bake as directed, adding a minute if needed.
+Yes, cookie dough freezes beautifully.
+Scoop the chilled dough into balls and place them on a baking sheet until frozen solid.
+Transfer the frozen dough balls to a freezer-safe bag or container and freeze for up to 3 months.
+When you’re ready to bake, let the dough sit at room temperature for 10 to 15 minutes, roll generously in powdered sugar, and bake as directed, adding an extra minute or two if needed.

 Tried This Recipe?